-The trans-continental capabilities of such exercises stand as solid evidence that a global network could reliably provide computer-aided training to advance critical thinking skills.
+The trans-continental capabilities of such exercises stand as solid evidence that a global network could reliably provide computer-aided training for critical thinking skills.
 Figure 4 below shows a notional diagram of the network for one of these exercises and it exhibited round trip latencies well under 500 milliseconds, which should be adequate for conversational flow.
 Operators in Virginia could access computer capabilities on Maui with no apparent loss of realism.
-There were some issues with use of pointing devices such as mice, as these are susceptible to operator disorientation from latencies even as short as half a second.
+There were some issues with use of pointing devices such as mice, as these are susceptible to operator issues with latencies even as short as half a second.
 The cursor would move on the local monitor, but the resultant impact on the image, controlled by the remote process, was a quarter second later.
 These issues were met by prepositioning interface data on local computers and caching of instructions.
 Conversational delays of this length are not uncommon in everyday speech, so should not raise the same concerns.
-Bandwidths are not constraining during normal operations and training would be suspended during times of national emergency.
+During these tests, bandwidths were not a constraining factor during normal operations and training could be suspended if required if operations required.

 Figure 4 - USC-enabled Trans-continental Network Testbed.
 Maui to Virginia round trip latencies: 204 msec